regro/cf-scripts/tests_integration/README.md

 overwrite the feedstock repository in the test environment.
 The `IntegrationTestHelper` provides methods to interact with the test environment.

 2. A `router` object to define mock responses for specific HTTP requests.
-Those are intercepted by an HTTP proxy.
+All web requests are intercepted by an HTTP proxy.
+Consult `tests_integration.lib.shared.TRANSPARENT_URLS` to define URLs that should not be intercepted.

 3. A function `validate(helper: IntegrationTestHelper)` for validating the state after the bot has run.
 The `IntegrationTestHelper` provides convenience methods such as `assert_version_pr_present` to check for the presence